V1an1337/TLS-SoundboxBooking/README.md

 ```
 python server.py
 ```
+Deploy on localhost:
-When the program ask you to choose HTTP/HTTPS, choose as you like.
+Enter "N" when the program ask you to choose HTTP/HTTPS
+Deploy on server:
-However, if you want to enable HTTPS, please change fullchain.pem and privkey.key to your own certificate.
+Enter "Y" to enable HTTPS and change fullchain.pem & privkey.key into your own website certificate

-Use apifox to test APIs
+Then use apifox to test APIs

 # Ms-identity-python-webapp-master